aolofsson/oh/chip/docs/glossary.md

 * [FEOL](https://en.wikipedia.org/wiki/Front_end_of_line): Front end of line processing.
 Includes all chop processing up to but not including metal interconnect layers.
 * [Flip-flop](https://en.wikipedia.org/wiki/Flip-flop_(electronics)): A clocked circuit that has two stable states and can be used to store state information.
 Usually understood to be clock edge sensitive.
 * [Foundry](https://en.wikipedia.org/wiki/Semiconductor_fabrication_plant): Semiconductor company offering manufacturing services
-* [FPGA](https://en.wikipedia.org/wiki/Field-programmable_gate_array): Field-programmable gate array (FPGA) is an integrated circuit designed to be configured by a customer or a designer after manufacturing.

 * [GDSII](https://en.wikipedia.org/wiki/GDSII): Binary format of design database sent to foundry
 * [HDL](https://en.wikipedia.org/wiki/Hardware_description_language): Specialized hardware description lanaguage for describing electronic circuits.
 * [IP](https://en.wikipedia.org/wiki/Semiconductor_intellectual_property_core): Semiconductor reusable design blocks containing author's Intellectual Property.
 Can be licensed under open source or commercial terms.
 * [IP Vendors](https://en.wikipedia.org/wiki/List_of_semiconductor_IP_core_vendors): List of commercial semiconductor IP vendors
+* [Jitter](https://en.wikipedia.org/wiki/Jitter): Deviation from perfect periodicity.
 * [Latchup](https://en.wikipedia.org/wiki/Latch-up):A type of short circuit that can occur in a chip due to inadvertent creation of a low-impedance path between the power supply rails of a MOSFET circuit, triggering a parasitic structure which disrupts proper functioning of the part.
 * [Layout](https://en.wikipedia.org/wiki/Integrated_circuit_layout): Representation of an integrated circuit in terms of planar geometric shapes which correspond to the patterns of metal, oxide, or semiconductor layers that make up the components of the integrated circuit.
 * [LEF](https://en.wikipedia.org/wiki/Library_Exchange_Format): Standard Cell Library Exchange Format layout
 * [Logical Effort](https://en.wikipedia.org/wiki/Logical_effort): Term coined by Ivan Sutherland and Bob Sproull as a straightforward technique used to normalize delays in a circuit.
 * [LVS](https://en.wikipedia.org/wiki/Layout_Versus_Schematic): Layout Versus Schematic software checks that the layout is identical to the netlist.
-* [Mask Work](https://en.wikipedia.org/wiki/Integrated_circuit_layout_design_protection): A special field of US intellectual properly law dedicated to 2D and 3D integrated circuit "layouts".
+* [Mask Works](https://en.wikipedia.org/wiki/Integrated_circuit_layout_design_protection): A special field of US intellectual properly law dedicated to 2D and 3D integrated circuit "layouts".
 * [MLS](https://en.wikipedia.org/wiki/Moisture_sensitivity_level): Packaging and handling precautions for some semiconductors.
 * [Moore's Law](https://en.wikipedia.org/wiki/Moore%27s_law): Observation by Gordon Moore that the number of transistors in an IC doubles approximately every two years.
 * [MOSIS](https://en.wikipedia.org/wiki/MOSIS): Foundry service project offering MPW and low volume manufacturing.
 Jointly funded by DARPA and NSF in 1986 and still active today.